amjil/mongol-drafts/README.md

 # mongol_drafts

 A Flutter app purpose-built for traditional Mongolian drafting.
-It delivers a consistent vertical writing experience across desktop and mobile while integrating tightly with custom menu bar and virtual keyboard components.
+It delivers a consistent vertical writing experience on mobile while integrating tightly with custom menu bar and virtual keyboard components.

 ## Feature Overview